Cordulephya

-Cordulephya is a genus of dragonflies in the family Cordulephyidae, endemic to eastern Australia.
+Cordulephya is a genus of dragonflies assigned to the superfamily Libelluloidea, and endemic to eastern Australia.

 The species are small to tiny in size, coloured black, or purplish-black, with yellowish markings.
 Unusually for Anisoptera, these dragonflies rest with their wings folded above their body in a similar manner to many species of damselfly.
 They are commonly known as shutwings.

 Species

 The genus Cordulephya includes four species:

+Taxonomy

+Cordulephya was formerly considered a genus within the family Cordulephyidae.

+Recent taxonomic revisions have classified the genus Cordulephya as no longer being assigned to a family, but is now placed incertae sedis within the superfamily Libelluloidea.